Ilia Malinin's stunning free skate secures US figure skating team gold at Milan Cortina Olympics

-MILAN (AP) — Ilia Malinin beat Japanese rival Shun Sato in a head-to-head showdown at the Milan Cortina Olympics on Sunday night, helping the U.S. defend its team figure skating gold medal by breaking a deadlock with Japan in the final session of the competition.

-The 21-year-old nicknamed the “Quad God” landed five quadruple jumps and scored 200.03 points for his free skate, atoning for his mediocre short program — at least by his lofty standards — one night earlier.
-Sato followed him with three quads in his program, but he could only manage 194.86 points, leaving the Japanese with a second straight silver medal in the team event.
+With the teams tied after seven of eight performances, Malinin calmly delivered for the Americans.
+The 21-year-old nicknamed the “Quad God” landed five quadruple jumps and scored 200.03 points for his free skate, atoning for a mediocre short program — at least by his lofty standards — one night earlier.
+That was enough to beat Japanese sensation Shun Sato, who followed him to the ice, hit a trio of quads of his own, but could only manage 194.86 points in finishing second.

-The U.S. ended up on 69 points while Japan finished with 68.
+The U.S. finished with 69 points while Japan had 68, earning the silver medal for the second consecutive Olympics.

+“I was like, ‘OK, I’m the deciding factor,'" Malinin said later, after the U.S. got the medal ceremony it was denied at the Beijing Games, when Russian doping held up their awards for more than two years. “'I need to just, you know, do what I need to do.'”

 Matteo Rizzo delivered one of the best free skates of his career as Italy was trying to hold onto the bronze medal, allowing the host nation to finish third with 60 points.

-Georgia wound up fourth with 56.
-It still has never medaled in any sport at the Winter Games.
+Georgia was fourth with 56 and still has never won a Winter Olympics medal.

 The U.S. had a five-point lead over Japan after two days of competition.
 But the advantage dwindled to nothing when world champions Riku Miura and Ryuichi Kihara won the pairs free skate and Kaori Sakamoto won the women's free skate earlier Sunday night.

-Leave it to the best closer in the business to deliver for the Americans.
+Leave it to the best closer in the business to come through for the Americans.

-From his opening quad lutz to his finishing triple lutz, the Japanese star was nearly perfect, producing an easier but cleaner program than Malinin had earlier.
+From his opening quad lutz to his finishing triple lutz, Sato was nearly perfect, producing an easier but cleaner program than Malinin had earlier.
 He pumped his fist the moment his music ended, then had to wait to hear whether it was enough.

 It wasn't quite.

+“I didn't really think about whether or not I could beat Ilia,” Sato said through a translator, “but I definitely wanted to do it.”

-The pairs were first on the ice Sunday night, and Ellie Kam and Danny O'Shea delivered the best free skate of their pairs career when the U.S. needed it the most, beating the Canadians to avoid dropping a much-needed point to the winning Japanese pairs team.
+The pairs were first on the ice Sunday night, and Ellie Kam and Danny O'Shea put out the best free skate of their pairs career when the U.S. needed it the most, beating the Canadians to avoid dropping a much-needed point to the winning Japanese pairs team.

+That point ended up being the margin of victory in the end.

 “We couldn’t be more proud to be able to perform under what we felt was so much energy,” said the 34-year-old O’Shea, who was an Olympic alternate in 2018 but is making his debut at the Winter Games.
 "We walked into the day, walked into the rink with positive emotions, with an offensive attitude, and that showed out there on the ice."